patrickkettner/opal-webpack/README.md

 ### Load path

 Currently, the loader does not use webpack's `moduleDirectories` for finding assets that you `require` in Opal.
-See #7.
+See [this issue](https://github.com/cj/opal-webpack/issues/7).

 By default, if you run webpack in a Bundler context (e.g. `bundle exec webpack...`), the loader will issue a `Bundler.require` call and add all the load paths that any Opal GEMS use to the webpack load path.
 If you use Rails, set the `RAILS_ENV` environment variable before running webpack and the loader will start up that Rails environment and grab the load paths from there.